anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 # CBOR Representation (application/dns+cbor)

-To keep overhead minimal, a DNS message is to be represented as CBOR arrays.
+To keep overhead minimal, a DNS message is represented as CBOR arrays.
 All CBOR items used in this specification are of definite length.
-CBOR arrays that do not follow the length definitions below or in follow-up specifications, MUST be silently ignored.
-It is assumed, that query and response are distinguished message types for the transport protocol and that the query can be mapped to the response by the transport protocol of choice.
-For the definition of the representation we use the Concise Data Definition Language (CDDL), as specified in {{-cddl}}.
+CBOR arrays that do not follow the length definitions of this or follow-up specifications, MUST be silently ignored.
+It is assumed that DNS query and DNS response are distinguished message types and that the query can be mapped to the response by the transport protocol of choice.
+To define the representation of binary objects we use the Concise Data Definition Language (CDDL) {{-cddl}}.

 ## Domain Name Representation {#sec:domain-names}